-Changing Major/Double Major
+Changing Major

-A change of major request can be processed at any time with the Admissions & Records Office up to the last day of late registration in order for the request to be effective in the current semester.
+A change of major request can be processed at any time with the Office of Admissions and Records up to the last day of late registration in order for the request to be effective in the current semester.
 Any request submitted at a later time will become effective the following semester.
 Because of the structure of some PCC programs, it is highly recommended that requests are planned to take effect in the fall semester.
 All requests must follow the steps outlined below:

-- 1. Obtain a Change of Major Form from the Admissions & Records Office. - 2.
-Obtain the signature of the current Academic Advisor - 3.
-Obtain the signature of the Director of Student Life - 4.
-Submit the form to the Admissions & Records Office
+- 1. Obtain a Change of Major Form from the Office of Admissions and Records. - 2.
+Obtain the signature of the current Academic Advisor. - 3.
+Obtain the signature of the Director of Student Life. - 4.
+Submit the form to the Office of Admissions and Records.